rishi-008/GentlemanShoppingApp/README.md

 ## Discount Codes Available To Try:
 1. Using `EarlyUserDiscount` grants a $33 dollar discount
 2. Using `YouDeserveIt` grants a $20 dollar discount At the time of writting this README, these are the two discount codes that are actively working as they are in the SQL Database for this project

+## Difficulties faced